 There are also 5 more waterfalls of similar heights nearby, either located near the sleepy lakes or to the East near the small town of Sequim.

-One of the best parts of visiting the Olympic National Park is the sheer amount of beauty you can appreciate.
-The national park takes up almost half of the Olympic Penninsula, and is so vast, it would take weeks to explore everything it has to offer.
+One of the best parts of visiting & hiking Olympic National Park is the sheer amount of beauty you can appreciate.
+The park takes up almost half of the Olympic Penninsula, and is so vast, it would take weeks to explore everything it has to offer.